-Indian chikan work (chikankari) relates to wider whitework embroidery styles such as Dresden and Ayrshire work but with its own repertoire of motifs and stitches.
-Although based on earlier embroidery traditions, it was refined in the eighteenth and nineteenth centuries in Lucknow, Uttar Pradesh, under the patronage of the Awadh court.
+Indian chikan work (chikankari) was refined in the eighteenth and nineteenth centuries in Lucknow, Uttar Pradesh, under the patronage of the Awadh court.
 Worked in tiny stitches on the finest cotton or muslin, chikankari in its most refined form was integrated into Mughal court dress.
-Historically however, its quality declined, inferior machine-made work debased the craft and exploitative practices became common.

-Sonia Ashmore's full article on white-on-white embroidery is available to read on the Selvedge blog.
+Sonia Ashmore's full article on white-on-white embroidery is available to read on the Selvedge blog here.

-To follow the story of Bhairvis Chikan / Mamta Varma, please find them on social media here.
+To follow the story of Bhairvis Chikan / Mamta Varma, find them on social media here.